Compressive Sensing with Wigner $D$-functions on Subsets of the Sphere: Compressive Sensing on the Restricted Domain

 \subsection{Compressive Sensing on $R$}

 We now state our main result for applying CS on the latitudinal belt $R$ by solving \eqref{eq:transformed_truncated_matrix_problem}.
 This is given in Theorem \ref{thm:restricted_so3_accuracy} below.
-Note, the last part of this result, \eqref{eq:b_bound}, characterizes the size of the truncated RGSF coefficients $a_2'$ given one knows the energy of $w$ on $R^{\mrm{c}}$.
+Note, the last part of this result, \eqref{eq:b_bound}, characterizes the size of the truncated RGSF coefficients $a_2'$ in terms of the energy of $w$ on $R^{\mrm{c}}$.
 In the next subsection, we provide a set of lemmas that are helpful in establishing the sparsity of $a'$ and thus $a_1'$ appearing in~\eqref{eq:transformed_truncated_matrix_problem}.